Collaborative Learning

 Learning It Together is a key feature of the Faith COMPASS Coordinating Center at Wake Forest University School of Divinity.
 This cohort-based educational program will create collaborative knowledge, increase capacity, and foster partnerships among participating faith and/or nonprofit leaders.

-The Learning It Together Artists Cohort will provide funding of up to $25,000 for non-profit organizations (or fiscally sponsored artist) and $40,000 for an Artist-In-Residence to support the creation and amplification of arts-based projects centered around faith to help reduce stigma and aid in changing the perception of HIV/AIDS in the south.
+The Learning It Together Artists Cohort will provide funding of up to $10,000 for non-profit organizations to support the creation and amplification of arts-based projects centered around faith to help reduce stigma and aid in changing the perception of HIV/AIDS in the south.
 The Faith Coordinating Center will provide potential opportunities for amplification in collaboration with GLAAD and other local, statewide and national media outlets.

 Example of funded activities in this focus area might include but are not limited to: